Five Stages of Child Development

 A child, upon its birth, undergoes various changes.
-The changes involve emotional, physical and cognitive.
-Right from birth until it attains a certain age, every child experience different development.
-Every child grows and develops its abilities at its own pace.
+The changes involve emotional, physical, and cognitive aspects.
+Right from birth until it attains a certain age, every child experiences different development.
+Every child grows and develops their abilities at their own pace.
 These developments come at different stages.
 At every stage, there is a milestone for a child to achieve.
 These are called developmental milestones.
-For the child’s healthy growth, parents need to know about these developmental milestones.
+For the child's healthy growth, parents need to know about these developmental milestones.

 Based on this, the development of the child can be charted into five stages.